The debt collection journey

 typical timeline to a hearing if it doesn't settle

 Settlement: Parties can agree on a lump sum, payment plan, or reduced amount at any time.
 A solicitor can negotiate on your behalf.
-Hearing: A magistrate or judge hears both sides and delivers a judgment.
+Hearing: A judge hears both sides and delivers a judgment.
 Either way, proceed to Step 5 →

 Judgment obtained — now enforce it →